rdpeng/artofdatascience/manuscript/modelbuilding.md

 Another way to ask this question is "Do the results make some sort of sense?"
 Often, you can answer this question by searching available literature in your area or see if other people inside or outside your organization have come to a similar conclusion.
 If your analysis findings hew closely to what others have found, that may be a good thing, but it's not the only desirable outcome.
 Findings that are at odds with past results may lead down a path of new discovery.
 In either case, it's often difficult to come to the right answer without further investigation.

 You have to be a bit careful with how you answer this question.
 Often, especially with very large and complex datasets, it's easy to come to a result that "makes sense" and conforms to our understanding of how a given process *should* work.
-In this situation, it's important to be hyper-critical of our findings and to challenge them as much as possible.
+In this situation, it's important to be hypercritical of our findings and to challenge them as much as possible.
 In our experience, when the data very closely match our expectation, it can be a result of either mistakes or misunderstandings in the analysis or in the data collection process.
 It is critical to question every aspect of the analysis process to make sure everything was done appropriately.

 If your results do *not* make sense, or the data do not match your expectation, then this is where things get interesting.
 You may simply have done something incorrectly in the analysis or the data collection.
 Chances are, that's exactly what happened.
 For every diamond in the rough, there are 99 pieces of coal.
 However, on the off-chance that you've discovered something unusual that others have not yet seen, you'll need to (a) make sure that the analysis was done properly and (b) replicate your findings in another dataset.
 Surprising results are usually met with much scrutiny and you'll need to be prepared to rigorously defend your work.